KxSystems/docs/docs/ref/add.md

 ---
-title: Add | Reference | kdb+ and q documentation
+title: Add | Reference | KDB-X and q documentation
 description: A q operator that returns the sum of two numeric, boolean or temporal arguments
-keywords: add, kdb+, mathematics, plus, q, sum
+keywords: add, KDB-X, mathematics, plus, q, sum
 ---
 # `+` Add

 ```syntax
 x+y     +[x;y]
 ```

 Where `x` and `y` are numerics or temporals, returns their sum.

 ```q